GlueOps/terraform-tfc-bootstrap/README.md

 3. Keep note of the svc-terraform@antoniostacos-1-svc-accounts.iam.gserviceaccount.com as you will need it if you are using our other modules to bootstrap your GCP projects/organization.

+# For AWS:

+1. Create an IAM account in the ROOT/Organization account called `svc-terraform` and give it full administrator access.

+2. Take the credentials and add them to the variable set `tfc_core` in Terraform cloud and mark the `AWS_SECRET_ACCESS_KEY` as a secret variable.
+   * AWS_ACCESS_KEY_ID
+   * AWS_SECRET_ACCESS_KEY